Updated 08/09/2020 16:00

 - If using the loos please wash your hands as recommended

-- No more than 1 person to witness the start of cremation (if this can be accommodated)
+- No more than 1 person to witness the start of cremation (if this can be accommodated) – the witness start of cremation can be viewed by others from the screen in the chapel.

 - Curtains will be closed at the end of the service – people can blow kisses or wave, but personal items cannot be placed on the coffin once in our chapel.